Where it all Began

 Fractal Farm is committed to reconciliation in all of its work.
 Because farming brings us closer to the land, we begin by acknowledging that our produce is grown, prepared, and distributed on Sto:Lo and Coast Salish territory.

 Currently, Fractal Farm grows all of its produce at the Kwantlen Incubator Farm in Richmond.
 This is an excellent opportunity for new farmers in the lower mainland that offers land in partnership with Kwantlen Polytechnic University and the City of Richmond for three years.
 Because this is only available to us until the end of the 2019 growing season, we are currently looking for new land.
 If you have a lead, please contact us!

-Because we are itinerant users of land, the cost of certifying as organic is currently out of our reach.
+Because we are itinerant users of land, we cannot currently certify as organic.
 We do, however, subscribe to a similar standard of growing practices.
 No chemical fertilizers, pesticides, or herbicides are used at our farm.
-In addition, we take measures to reduce our use of plastics and carbon more generally.
+In addition, we take measures to reduce our use of plastics and carbon more generally, which is something that organic certification does not require.
 The fact that vegetables are produced locally for the Vancouver market means that the carbon impact of transporting vegetables is greatly reduced.
 It also contributes to the skills, land preparation, and distribution systems that contribute to food security in our region.

 Sustainable, fresh, healthy vegetables are increasingly out of reach for certain members of our community.
 We believe that in addition to environmental sustainability, we also have a responsibility to community sustainability.
 That’s why Fractal Farm supports local non-profits, and asks that our CSA members do, too.
 This year, our CSA members have donated $1,250, and we have added another $1,000 in vegetables to the Britannia 55+ and Seniors Centre.
 By ensuring that all elders in our community have access to fresh sustainable vegetables, we are taking an important step towards democratizing sustainable food.